-It is the policy of the Bynum Public Schools to grant its classified employees sick leave benefits in accordance with Section 2-18-618, MCA.
+It is the policy of the Pendroy Public Schools to grant its classified employees sick leave benefits in accordance with Section 2-18-618, MCA.
+Teachers shall be granted sick leave in accordance with the provisions of their teaching contracts/Board policy.